How to be successful at anything?

 Listen to me!
 If you are guilty of behavior like this, stop right now!
 You cannot be successful when you are all up in your friends’ business like pork in souse.

-Instead, have your own goals, focus on them and do what you have to do to bring them to reality.
+Instead, concentrate on your own self-development.
+Have your own goals, focus on them and do what you have to do to bring them to reality.
+Mind your own business.
 That’s how to be successful!

-4. Know the best time to take action
+6. Know the best time to take action to be successful

-You know what I mean…when you have an idea you want to try or something you want to change but you’re not sure about the outcome.
+You know what I mean…when you have an idea you want to try, or something you want to change but you’re not sure about the outcome.
+So you hesitate.